louislefevre/python-interactive/README.md

   console.log(`"${result}"`);
 })();
 ```
 It is also possible to execute multiline commands, with any output being concatenated into a single string.
-For example, the above code will give the output:
+For example, the above code will return the output:
 ```
 "0
 1
 2
 9"
 ```
-Multiline constructs (e.g. loops, functions, classes) must be closed before the code can be executed - you cannot execute individual parts of a construct separately.
+Multiline constructs (e.g. loops, functions, classes) must be closed before the code can be executed - you cannot execute separate parts of a construct individually.

 ### Python Interactive Rules
 Note that you must adhere to the rules of the Python interpreter when in interactive mode; indentation and line breaks must be used correctly to represent where constructs end.
 For example, this is valid Python code:
 ```python
 for i in range(a):
   print(i)